 If you forget your password, you can push the Bridge's Reset button.
 This will reset the password to the default setting; however, all other Bridge settings will be reset to the factory defaults as well.
-To use the default settings, leave the User Name field blank, and enter admin in the Password field.
+To use the default setting, enter admin in the Password field.